 We access to this nostalgic place through an alley flanked by some tombs.
 These tombs are just symbolic, they remind us of the Swiss Guards, the soldiers who died at the king’s service in 1792.
-On this green space in front of the chapel we can also find different kind of trees symbolizing the different social classes, all victims of the Revolution.
+On this green space in front of the chapel, we can also find many kinds of trees symbolizing the different social classes, all victims of the Revolution.

 CHAPELLE EXPIATOIRE PARIS – PRACTICAL INFO

 La Chapelle Expiatoire is in Paris 8.
 29 Rue Pasquier, Paris 75008; M. Saint Agustin, L9; Vélib Station #8016

 Tickets: Full price 6€.
 Free admission for people under 18, people from 18-25 (citizens of the 27 countries of the European Union and non-European residents regularly resident in France) and during special occasions like Les Journées du Patrimoine (usually end of September).

 OUR SUGGESTIONS: CLICK FOR MORE INFO ↓